What is SHINSHU?

 What is KOJI here?

-Although my daily use miso paste is made with rice koji, it’s first time to have the one with high proportion of rice koji.
+Although my daily use miso is also made with koji rice, it’s first time to have the one with high proportion of koji rice.

-I am so excited to taste this new face white miso paste!
+I am so excited to taste this new face white miso!

-1 oz Shinshu koji miso paste (fermented soybean paste)*1
+1 oz Shinshu koji miso (fermented soybean paste)*1

 1 teaspoon dashi granules*2